microbiome/course_2021_radboud/README.md

 This site contains material for [Radboud Summer Course 7/2021](https://www.ru.nl/radboudsummerschool/courses/2021/brain-bacteria-behaviour/).

+## miaverse

+miaverse (mia = **MI**crobiome **A**nalysis) is a R ecosystem for microbiome analysis.
+It utilizes standard data structure called **TreeSummarizedExperiment**.
+It extends **SingleCellExperiment** class by providing slots for phylogenetic tree and sample tree.

+TreeSummarizedExperiment works as a container of different kind of information that is obtained from the data set.
+Similarly, e.g., to **phyloseq** class, TreeSummarizedExperiment includes standardized slots.
+Each of this classes can store specific kind of information.
+For example, assays can store abundance tables, and rowData information about taxa.
+The main advantage of TreeSummarizedExperiment compared to phyloseq is that it can store lots of more data than phyloseq.

+Currently, miaverse includes two packages: one for data analysis and one for visualization.
+**mia** package includes wide variety of different kind of functions for data analysis.
+**miaViz** is the package for visualization.
+The aim is to enable easy, reliable, and efficient way to analyze microbiome data.

 ## Example workflow

 This workflow demonstrates the use of miaverse using data from the